Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 Yes, it is indeed true.
 One of the traits of these rare creatures is that they often choose to feed on their kind.
 Growing up, an axolotl has one of two options – to become the predator or the victim.

-Studies have shown that in the wild, around 60% of axolotls are eaten by their fellow species.
+Studies have shown that around 60% of axolotls are eaten by their fellow species in the wild.

 This high statistic is primarily due to the lack of food in their natural habitats.

-When an axolotl gets to a certain size, it becomes top of the food chain and will start to look at smaller creatures as potential meals.
+When an axolotl reaches a certain size, it becomes top of the food chain and will start looking at smaller creatures as potential meals.
 This includes other axolotls.

 While this is their natural habitat, in captivity, they are less likely to resort to cannibalism simply because there is an abundance of food for the axolotl.